 Nice digs.

-If you’re really trying to travel around Italy on a budget, then couchsurfing will be one of your best options.
-This is a great way to meet some of the locals and experience a more intimate side of Italy too.
-Travelling Italy becomes more of adventure too!
+If you’re really trying to travel around Italy on a budget, then Couchsurfing will be one of your best options.
+This is a great way to meet some of the locals.
+Don’t rely on it though, the average Couchsurfing host gets around 6 billion requests per day (slight exaggeration), so you’re fighting amongst a crowded field to stand out.

 To help you find the absolute best places to stay in Italy during your backpacking adventure, check out our in-depth article on the best hostels in Italy.
-There are some true hostel gems in there so give it a look!
+Book early for Rome, Florence, Venice, Cinque Terre, Amalfi, Sardinia, and Dolomites as these in-demand spots sell out fast.

 Best Places to Stay in Italy